 What NIST Version Do I Assess Against?

-The current release is NIST SP 800-171 Rev1.
-Note that a draft of Rev2 is available, however there are no changes to the requirements.
-Rev2 differs only in structure, and has some minor editorial changes.
+The current release is NIST SP 800-171 Rev2.
+This revision differs only in structure, and has some minor editorial changes.
 A promised Rev3 is in the works and can be expected to follow the final release of NIST SP 800-53 r5.

 A new draft, SP800-171B is available now as well.
 This is specifically targeted at unclassified critical programs and high value assets.
 If it applies, the contract will specifically call it out.
 DoD estimates that fewer than 80 contractors will be affected.